buninadev/buninadev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on Game Dev / CI-CD / Java / Angular and Python projects
+- 🔭 I’m currently working on NextJs App with tailwindcss and mongoDB for storage
-- 🌱 I’m currently learning Quarkus Framework and how to deal with CI CD pipeline to 3 different platforms
+- 🌱 I’m currently learning Quarkus Framework(Java) and how to deal with CI CD pipeline to 3 different platforms (Web , iOS, Android)
 - Here's the programming languages I used, since Sept 2021:

 ![this is a png image](https://wakatime.com/share/@b61f4deb-4007-42f5-86e1-f169b4d3cbee/2874b93c-3bfd-4f45-ac1e-517781fb4e52.png)